-Most agency owners and freelancers often make the mistake of thinking that working longer yields better results, and then beat themselves up when they can’t keep up with it.
+Most agency owners often make the mistake of thinking that working longer yields better results, and then beat themselves up when they can’t keep up with it.

 The real truth is that being burned out and overworked is hurting, not helping your earning potential.
 You are more productive, and more creative when you give yourself enough time to rest and are able to perform at your peak.